hughperkins/VeriGPU/README.md

 Experiment with writing some very simple toy processor, maybe GPU, targeting ASIC synthesis.
 I don't actually intend to run synthesis myself, but I intend to do what I can to verify somehow that synthesis would work ok, timings ok, etc.

-Loosely based to be compliant with RISC-V ISA.
+Loosely compliant with RISC-V ISA.

 # Simulation Workflow